Flurry Of Wishes Lost Lagoon Christmas Card

 Today it's time for a new challenge over at Create With Connie and Mary and this week we have a great sketch challenge for you:

-Enjoy your day and I'll be back tomorrow with another sneak-peek project, one for Halloween this time.
-Until then, happy stampin'!
+Enjoy your day and I'll be back tomorrow with another project; until then, happy stampin'!

 Stampin' Up!
 Supplies Used: